mbadici/machinet/webservices/chwala/README.md

 Chwala API supports creation of different storage backends.
 It is possible to create a driver class that will store files on any storage e.g. local filesystem.
-As for now it is possible to use only one storage at a time.
+As for now it is possible to use only one storage driver at a time.

-There's currently one reference driver in Chwala - the Kolab driver.
+There are currently two drivers available for Chwala: Kolab and Seafile.
-You can find it in lib/kolab directory.
-It's based on Roundcube Framework and plugins.
-The Kolab way is to store files in IMAP.
+The Kolab driver is considered the reference driver.
+Both can be found in the lib/drivers directory.

-The main driver file is lib/kolab/kolab_file_storage.php.
+The Kolab driver is based on Roundcube Framework and implements storage the "Kolab way", which is to store files in IMAP.
+The main file is lib/drivers/kolab/kolab_file_storage.php.

-To create a new driver you need to:
+To create a new driver for a different storage system you need to:

-1. Create driver directory as lib/<driver_name>.
+1. Create driver directory as lib/drivers/<driver_name>.
 This directory will be added to PHP's include path.

-2. Create lib/<driver_name>/<driver_name>_file_storage.php file.
+2. Create lib/drivers/<driver_name>/<driver_name>_file_storage.php file.
-   This file should define a class <driver_name>_file_storage which will implement file_storage interface (defined in lib/file_storage.php).
+   This file should define a class <driver_name>_file_storage which implements the file_storage interface as defined in lib/file_storage.php.

 3. To change the driver set 'fileapi_backend' option to the driver name in main configuration file.
-Default is 'kolab'.
+The default is 'kolab'.

 Driver initialization